 This post is not by me, the mighty (yet not that brave) Vermin warrior living in this lair, but by one of the first person who introduced me to the #warmongers community on twitter: Predrag Vasiljevic (Follow @PVasiljevic ).
 Among threads about food, books and movies, he shared a couple of articles with me.
-I liked what I read and he allowed me to publish them here, thus being the first resident of the « Guest Room » of my Lair (see banner picture).
+I liked what I read and he allowed me to publish them here, thus being the first resident of the « Guest Room » of my Lair (a modest room I use to accomodate visiting friends, see banner picture).
 Hope you enjoy this as much as I did.

 Now to serious business.

 Now that’s a silly question right there, isn’t it?
 Does someone want to start a hobby… how would you know do you want to?
 Did you enter that hobby store with intent the first time you decided to buy some miniatures?
 Or is your hobby of the collecting nature so you knew from the start you will have albums upon albums of postal stamps?
 Or something just clicked?
 The truth is for most of us it usually does just click.
 We’re in that age where we’re still discovering how the world works, getting awed and amazed by science fiction, epic fiction, science, details, arts, you name it.
 At some point something just sticks to us.
 Maybe because of a cartoon we saw or something one of our elders did or still does.
 The answer is therefore simple – nobody knows do they want to start a hobby until something clicks inside.

 Then why do we constantly drag our friends into stores hoping they will share our hobby?
 Why do we complain about the price of a hobby element?
 Because we forgot how it is to be a kid.
 Or we simply became spoiled brats.